firmadyne/firmadyne/README.md

 10. The default console should be automatically connected to the terminal.
 You may also login with `root` and `password`.
 Note that `Ctrl-c` is sent to the guest; use the QEMU monitor command `Ctrl-a + x` to terminate emulation.

 # FAQ
+## QEMU outputs empty log for ARM device
+Emulation of `armel` devices appears to be broken with our kernel and QEMU >= 2.7.0 for an unknown reason.
+Use QEMU 2.6.2.

 ## `run.sh` is not generated
 This is a common error that is encountered when the network configuration is unable to be inferred.
 Follow the checklist below to figure out the cause.